MonashMath/SCI1022/Unix-CLI-move.md

 Figure 1.
 An example of a Unix command-line command.

-While Unix-type OSs are not ubiquitous in desktop or laptop computers (even thought the huge success of Mac is making this statement outdated), they however dominate the landscape of scientific computing.
+While Unix-type OSs are not ubiquitous in desktop or laptop computers, they however dominate the landscape of scientific computing.
 As an example,  [Linux runs on all](https://itsfoss.com/linux-runs-top-supercomputers/) of the [Top500 List](https://www.top500.org/) computers (a rank of the most powerful supercomputers all over the world), as per the report of June, 2019.
-If you log in to `Gadi`, the largest supercomputer in Australia with around 150,000 cores, all you have is a Unix shell.
-The figures are similar for lower scale computing systems (e.g., a University, department or research group cluster).
-Whether you like it or not, it is very likely that you will have to face a Unix shell at some point if you want to do serious scientific computations.
+The figures are similar for lower scale computing systems (e.g., a University, department or research group computing platform).
+Whether you like it or not, it is very likely that you will have to face a Unix CLI at some point if you want to do serious scientific computations.
 Indeed, if you look at the desktop of an experienced scientific developer, even in a Unix-type OS equipped with a GUI, such as Ubuntu Linux, you are likely to find a large number of "terminal" windows, each running an instance of the shell.

 <a name="fig_typical_desktop_experienced_user"></a><img src="figures/terminal_windows_desktop.png" alt="" width="100%"/><br>
 Figure 2.
 A typical desktop of an experienced scientific software developer with two terminal windows on Ubuntu Linux.

 There are a few Unix shells available.
 Many commands are common to the various shells available, but some of their syntax may still differ to a large extent.
-In this workshop we introduce you to the (most commonly used) [`bash`](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) shell.
+In this workshop we will assume that you are using the (most commonly used) [`bash`](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) shell.
 Other possible shells include the [*ksh*](https://en.wikipedia.org/wiki/KornShell), [*zsh*](https://en.wikipedia.org/wiki/Z_shell), [*csh*](https://en.wikipedia.org/wiki/C_shell), or [*tcsh*](https://en.wikipedia.org/wiki/Tcsh) shells.

 ### 1.1.2.
 Running a terminal
 <a id="markdown-running-a-terminal" name="running-a-terminal"></a>